Looking for laundry room ideas? Overlooking laundry room design is easy to do. It’s not the place where you eat, watch TV, or sleep.

 Only use matching wooden hangers for a polished look.
 No wire hangers!
-Joan Crawford’s character in Mommie Dearest would approve of your all wooden hanger collection and that diva wasn’t easy to please at all.
+Joan Crawford’s character in Mommie Dearest would approve of your all wooden hanger collection in the laundry rooms and that diva wasn’t easy to please at all.

-Notice how adding a bar gives you the perfect space to hang items.
+Notice how adding a bar in the laundry rooms gives you the perfect drying rack to hang items.
 Coat hangers made of wood just exude class.
 Get them in the same shade of wood and you’ll feel like you just walked into a high-end boutique.
 Have one of your kids bring you a glass of wine to complete the experience.
 You can buy the kind that doesn’t have the grooves in them.
 But, since you’ll most likely be hanging up bras or thin camisoles at some point, it’s better to get the kind with the grooves.

 Better still, make use of an old ladder that’s lying around the garage.
 A wood ladder could easily be hung from the ceiling to create an instant drying rack.

 You can even use it to hang your ironed clothes on when you’re done blasting the wrinkles to kingdom come.